|Seraph Postal - Forever|

 Nowadays, Lonnie, having a celebrated reputation is mandatory.
 You can't go anywhere in a ministry without reputation.
 But you know what controversy can do to a reputation, and you know that yours is pretty much shot to pieces now.
 Perhaps once your book is finally completed, it might serve to repair or rehabilitate your reputation in some small degree.
 But given how the Internet operates nowadays, I doubt that your autobiography will help very much.
 As I said in my first letter, once the identity label gets applied, there's no way to pry it off.
 Therefore, going by motto #3, you stumbled very badly.

 Finally, motto #5 is possibly the most important.
 Everything about the church nowadays is "entrepreneurial," which is the best general term that I can find to describe how things really function.
 Big successful ministries have slick websites and high-quality marketing and wide-area networking and trendy, well-run conferences.
 Most churches operate like big businesses — in my estimation when you reach a certain scale it is unavoidably how things have to operate — and at this level the most important parameter is Success.
 How big?
 How much?
 How many?
 What is The Bottom Line?
 What are the statistics?
-And who can argue with success?
+And who can argue with Success?
 I don't know, Lonnie.
 You tell me.
 In any case, you fell short on all five levels.

 I think that I have said enough so that you will understand why you don't fit the system very well.
+You were an aberration.
 On the other hand, the Lord didn't care about any of this.
 He decided to use the least likely person.
 But as I said before, your preaching days are finished now, and the system doesn't matter anymore for you.
 You have passed it by.